≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 Children with head injuries may present with persistent crying, irritability, refusal to eat, abnormal sleeping patterns, tiredness, listlessness, inconsolable, changed behavior or playing patterns, reduced performance in school, regression of development, emesis, or incoordination.

-Those with early seizures are at higher risk of developing posttraumatic epilepsy (PTE).
+Those with early seizures are at higher risk of developing post-traumatic epilepsy (PTE).
 PTE is defined as recurrent seizures >7 days following an injury.
 Reducing PTS should be a clinical goal to avoid PTE and decrease the associated morbidity and mortality rate.
-In patients with severe TBI, the rate of clinical PTS may be as high as 12%, whereas that of subclinical seizures detected on electroencephalography may be as high as 20% to 25% (Younus et al., 2018).
+The incidence of PTE is estimated to be 1.1% in mild TBI cases, 4.8% in those with skull fractures, and up to 13.9% in cases with multiple types of hemorrhages (Fordington & Manford, 2020).

-Brain injuries can lead to coagulopathy (a disorder of blood coagulation) as they lead to a systemic release of tissue factors and brain phospholipids into the circulation, leading to abnormal intravascular coagulation and consumptive coagulopathy (Epstein et al., 2014).
+Brain injuries can lead to coagulopathy (a disorder of blood coagulation).
+TBIs may lead to a systemic release of tissue factors and brain phospholipids into the circulation, leading to abnormal intravascular coagulation and consumptive coagulopathy (Moore et al., 2021).
 Those with coagulopathy after a TBI have a worse prognosis.

 The ventricles can dilate when CSF builds up in the brain, leading to hydrocephalus and an increased ICP.
 It often occurs soon after an injury but can occur after an extended time.
 Increased ICP may lead to cerebral edema, ischemia, hypoxia, and brain herniation.

 Skull fractures are another complication.
 When the matter between the dura and the arachnoid membrane tears, CSF can leak out in a condition called subdural hygroma.
 Fluid can leak out of the nose, ears, and mouth.
-Any tear in the brain's protective matter increases the risk that bacteria can enter these spaces, leading to meningitis.
+Any tear in the brain's protective matter increases the risk of bacteria entering these spaces, leading to meningitis.

 Brain dysfunction can take many forms after a TBI.
 The following are problems that may present after a TBI: